 This was by far my easiest, most relaxing, enjoyable birth experience.
 Dan was working on the computer during the majority of my labor, which I told him to.
 He had never been to a birth before (not even our three other kids) and I wanted him there but I didn’t want him just sitting around feeling awkward and unsure what to do in labor.
 I don’t think he wanted to either.
 A few points, he tried to ask me work-related questions while in labor and I responded “I’m kind of busy here!
 DO WHAT YOU WANT!”

 My 18-year-old sister Sophie showed up while I was in labor, but not intentionally.
 She was swinging by to drop off some turkey that my grandpa smoked up for me and apparently no one told her I was in labor.
 She walked in and stopped dead in her tracks, looking at my two doulas, the birth ball and my pool and said “I’m thinking I probably should’t leave…” It was funny because I told her she could be there prior to going into labor and she insisted, quite strongly, that she wanted nothing to do with being at the birth, at all, in no way, no shape, no firm.
 But when it came down to it and she showed up, she didn’t want to leave.
+He is using vape now with the best cbd products for his health.

 Things were progressing, but slowly.
 I checked myself once every six hours.
 I didn’t want to psych myself out worrying about dilation too much, so I really forced myself to restrict it.
 My 15-year-old sister had a band recital at 7, so when it got closer, she asked if it was safe for her to go.
 I didn’t expect to have the baby before she got back so I told her it should be fine and she left.
 After all, my last birth was thirteen hours from water breaking to birth.
 I assumed I would have more time to go.